Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Introduction

-Fourth, we design a parameter-free algorithm for solving an approximate solution with small gradient to the convex unconstrained optimization with the same optimal gradient evaluation complexity.
-To the best of knowledge, no parameter-free algorithm has yet appear in the literature of unconstrained gradient minimization.
+Third, we design a parameter-free algorithm for computing an approximate solution with small gradient for unconstrained convex optimization with the same optimal gradient evaluation complexity.
+To the best of knowledge, no parameter-free algorithm has yet appeared in the literature of unconstrained gradient minimization.

-Fifth, for $\mu$-strongly convex and unconstrained case, we develop a parameter-free strongly convex accumulative regularization (SCAR) algorithm that computes an approximate solution with small gradient.
-Without the knowledge of any problem parameter, the SCAR algorithm will compute an approximate solution with at most $\cO(1)\sqrt{L/\mu}\log(\|\nabla f(x_0)\|)$ gradient evaluations.
-Such complexity bound matches the lower bound in the literature \cite{carmon2020lower}.
-Moreover, if a guess of strong convexity parameter $\mu_0$ is supplied, the SCAR algorithm will either return an approximate solution, or report that $\mu_0$ is the wrong guess of the objective function's strong convexity constant.
-To the best of our knowledge, SCAR is the first parameter-free algorithm with optimal complexity for minimizing gradient of strongly convex functions.
+Fourth, for $\mu$-strongly convex problems, we show that by properly restarting the accumulative regularization algorithm method, one can compute an approximate solution $\hat x$ s.t. $\|\nabla f(\hat x)\| \le \varepsilon$ within at most $\cO(1)\sqrt{L/\mu}\log(\|\nabla f(x_0)\|/\epsilon)$ gradient evaluations.
+This bound removes an extra logarithmic dependence on the condition number from existing results and matches the lower bound in the literature \cite{nemirovski1983problem,nemirovski1992information,carmon2020lower}.
+Moreover, we develop a parameter-free strongly convex accumulative regularization (SCAR) algorithm that maintains the same gradient complexity without the input of any problem parameters.
+To the best of our knowledge, SCAR is the first parameter-free algorithm with optimal complexity for minimizing strongly convex functions.

+Fifth, for nonconvex problems with $L$-smooth and $l$-lower curvature objective function, we develop a nonconvex acceleration method by calling the SCAR algorithm iteratively, and show that this method is able to compute an approximate stationary point $\hat x$ s.t. $\|\nabla f(\hat x)\| \le \epsilon$ within at most $\cO(1)\sqrt{Ll}(f(x_0) - f(x^*))/\varepsilon^2$ gradient evaluations.
+This is the first time such complexity is achieved in the literature for nonconvex problems.

-Sixth, by calling the aforementioned SCAR algorithm iteratively, we propose a parameter-free nonconvex acceleration through strongly convex accumulative regularization (NASCAR) algorithm that is able to compute an approximate solution without any problem parameter information, while maintaining the same gradient evaluation complexity.
-To the best of our knowledge, NASCAR is the first parameter-free algorithm with optimal gradient complexity for solving nonconvex problems with lower curvature constant $l$.
+Sixth, we develop a variant of the aforementioned SCAR algorithm, namely SCAR-PM, that can handle plausible strong convexity information and even detect the existence of nonconvexity.
+By calling SCAR-PM iteratively, we propose a parameter-free nonconvex acceleration through strongly convex accumulative regularization (NASCAR) algorithm that can maintain the same gradient evaluation complexity without any problem parameter information.
+To the best of our knowledge, NASCAR is the first parameter-free algorithm with $\cO(1)\sqrt{Ll}(f(x_0) - f(x^*))/\varepsilon^2$ gradient complexity for solving nonconvex problems.